 - intellectual and emotional functions to plan and implement care for individuals.

 Length of Program

-You can complete the Surgical Technology program in two semesters following completion of prerequisites.
+You can complete the Hopkinsville Community College and Madisonville Community College Surgical Technology Program in two semesters following completion of prerequisites.

 This information should not be considered a substitute for the KCTCS Catalog.
 You should always choose classes in cooperation with your faculty advisor to ensure that you meet all degree requirements.

-Graduates from this program Must take the national certifying exam for Surgical Technologists offered through the National Board of Surgical Technology and Surgical Assisting (CST)
+Graduates from the Hopkinsville Community College and Madisonville Community College Surgical Technology Program must take the national certifying exam for Surgical Technologists offered through the National Board of Surgical Technology and Surgical Assisting (CST)

-Hopkinsville Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the associate degree.
+Hopkinsville Community College and Madisonville Community College are accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the associate degree.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Hopkinsville Community College.